 September 2-5, 2004 University of Washington, Seattle

-In countries and regions across the Pacific Rim, participatory community design and planning has become an increasingly important component of the local planning and design process.
+In countries and regions across the Pacific Rim, participatory community design and planning have become an increasingly important component of the local planning and design process.
 From advocacy planning and citizen participation developed in the United States, models of similar practice now can also be found in countries such as Japan and Taiwan.
-The parallel movements across the Pacific Rim have brought recognition of democratic process in planning and design as well as a focus on community building.
-However, recent social changes across the Pacific Rim have also begun to challenge the traditional notion of ‘community' as well as the norms of participatory practice.
+The parallel movements across the Pacific Rim have brought recognition of the democratic process in planning and design as well as a focus on community building.
+However, recent social changes across the Pacific Rim have also begun to challenge the traditional notion of “community” as well as the norms of participatory practice.

 Conference Sponsored by: